eNewsletter - Aug 2019

 - Know the difference between confidence and importance

 Using the importance/confidence ruler can clarify where to guide conversations by creating discrepancy.
 This helps identify what is interfering with change.
-Is that it is not that important to the client, or is it a lack of confidence in one’s ability to be successful?
+Is it not that important to the client, or is it a lack of confidence in one’s ability to be successful?
 Discrepancy between values and actions (current behaviors) can facilitate the client in creating their own change talk and builds momentum towards planning for change.

 - Keep the spirit of MI with PACE